 These options, however, do not provide the desirable, natural look and feel of hair restoration surgery.

 - Finasteride (Propecia®) is an oral prescription used alone or in tandem with hair transplant surgery.
 Finasteride can regrow hair in some men and stop hair loss in an even higher percentage of men.
 It helps slow or reverse baldness by decreasing the production of DHT, the hormone chiefly responsible for male pattern hair loss.
 It has been proven safe and effective and does not reduce testosterone in men.

 - Minoxidil (Rogaine®) is a topical solution that has been in existence for over 15 years, and it is used by both men and women who experience significant hair loss.
 It helps to slow down hair loss but is less effective at stimulating new hair growth.
 Men can use the stronger solution (5%), but women must use a less concentrated formula (2%), because higher concentrations can stimulate facial hair.

 Propecia / Finasteride Treatment

 Your initial office visit and medical evaluation is complimentary.
 Your first prescription will be for a 6 month supply.
-You will need to be seen by Dr. Vories at least once a year in the office.
+You will need to be seen by one of our physicians at least once a year in the office.
 The fee associated with each follow up visit is $125.